-Conference Pear trees produce a good crop of delicious dessert pears in late September.
-Conference pears are long and narrow in shape with green skin.
-The flesh is relatively firm and juicy with a sweet rosewater flavour.
+Conference Pear trees are popular for their good crop of delicious dessert pears.
+Ready in late September, the long, slender pears have green russet skin.
+Cream-coloured flesh is relatively firm and juicy with a sweet rosewater flavour.

 AKA Pyrus communis 'Conference'

 Nigel's Nursery Notes: Conference Pear is available on a variety of different rootstocks to control vigour, as well as an upright cordon and mature specimens.

 *Indication of the un-pruned height of this pear tree variety on different rootstocks.
 Variations will occur due to planting position, pruning, geography etc.

 Conference is self-fertile and doesn’t require a pollination partner.
 If you do want to plant multiple pear trees, they should be spaced according to their rootstock, for example a Quince A (semi-vigorous) rootstock will require approx. 3 metres between trees, whereas a Quince C (dwarf) rootstock will require approx. 2 metres between trees.

 Pot grown Conference pear trees can be planted at any time of the year but bare root ones need to be planted between November and March.
 Remove weeds and grass within a metre of your desired planting hole then dig a hole slightly deeper than your root mass and approximately 3x as wide.
 To help pear trees establish more effectively, apply root grow.
 Then gently loosen the roots and place into the planting hole.
 Using 50% of the original soil and 50% compost, fill in the hole and firm around gently without banking soil up around the collar of the tree.

 We recommend planting pear trees using a stake and tie kit plus rabbit guard, unless you are cordon or espalier training them in which case they will need wire support systems.
 The Pear Tree Planting & Care guide has further information.